TerragonDE/OpenFOAM/README.md

 # Details

+## instable error tipps

+- Lower your CO and maxDeltaT in system/controlDict (e.g. CO to 0.1 and maxDeltaT to 1e-4)

 ## meshSize vs. timeStep
 - A stable courant number depends mainly on meshSize vs. timeStep
 - 0.002 max. size in Salome